cabrerajuanjo/node-libgpiod/docs/DEVELOPMENT.md

 Proper test is another challenge.

-You see, the
-[example projects][examples]
-exists because back then i had the time and the hardware to test it, but not the experience to write proper unit and integration tests involving this.
+You see, the [examples project][examples] exists because back then i had the time and the hardware to test it, but not the experience to write proper unit and integration tests involving this.

 But if the kernel module maintainer [wrote 100% software tests][gpiod-2x-test], so can we!